Introduction

 Regular expressions are a powerful tool for finding patterns in text.

-We provide a function to match a regular expression against a string:
+We provide functions to match and capture a substring using regular expressions:

 matches